“There’s a way to do it better - find it.

-Founded in 2016, Marshmallow Minds is a 501(c)(3) public benefit nonprofit organization and we exist to provide access to the knowledge and skills necessary for STEAM-enabled careers, especially in under-resourced schools and communities.
+Founded in 2016, Marshmallow Minds is a 501(c)(3) public benefit nonprofit organization dedicated to providing equitable access to high-quality STEAM education for real-world problem-solving, especially in under-resourced schools and communities

 In the 2023-24 school year, we engaged over 8,000 students—a 260% increase from the previous year—delivering 1217 hours of instruction in 360 classrooms across 14 Title-1 public schools and providing 8,000 hours of student scholarships.